 “Nah.
 Just trying to find something about Del Rio.
 There wasn’t anything about their freshman football team, even on the school website.
 They don’t even have their varsity scores listed.”

+He came in and sat on my bed.
 “Is there anything about our games on our website?”

 “Good question.
 Lemme look.”

 I brought up our website, and right there on the home page, in the right sidebar, the results of our varsity and freshman games were listed followed by short stories on each game.
 The stories were bylined by Rick Coyle.”